godotengine/godot-docs/tutorials/editor/inspector_dock.rst

   than the current value (the properties with |undo| icon).
-- **Property Name Style**: This section determines how the properties' text is displayed in the inspector. `Raw` uses the property's own naming, `Capitalized` uses title case by changing the initial letters of each word to uppercase, `Localized` displays the translation of the properties if you are using the Editor in a language other than English.
+- **Property Name Style**: This section determines how the properties' text is displayed in the inspector. `Raw` uses the property's own naming, `Capitalized` uses title case by changing the initial letters of each word to uppercase and removing underscores, `Localized` displays the translation of the properties if you are using the Editor in a language other than English.
 - **Copy Properties**: Copies all properties of the current node with their current values.
 - **Paste Properties**: Pastes the copied properties from the clipboard.
 Useful to apply the common properties of one node to another.